 Neither was psychologically primed for a vision, yet each saw the risen Jesus and later died proclaiming he had appeared to him.
 Besides, if these were visions, the body would still have been in the tomb!

 Was the resurrection simply the recasting of ancient mythology, akin to the fanciful tales of Osiris or Mithras?
 If you want to see historians laugh out loud, bring up that kind of pop-culture nonsense.

 One by one, my objections evaporated.
 I read books by skeptics, but their counter-arguments crumbled under the weight of the historical data.
 No wonder atheists so often come up short in scholarly debates over the resurrection.

 In the end, after I had thoroughly investigated the matter, I reached an unexpected conclusion: it would actually take more faith to maintain my atheism than to become a follower of Jesus.

-That’s why I’m now celebrating my 32nd Easter as a Christian.
+That’s why I’m now celebrating Easter as a Christian.
 Not because of wishful thinking, the fear of death or the need for a psychological crutch – but because of the facts.

 –Lee Strobel, Best-Selling Author and Professor of Christian Thought, Houston Baptist University.